md-ajij/NEXT.js-with-Typescript/README.md

 myFunc(10,5);

 ```
-# 7. Type of an Arrow function(void) that return nothing
+# 8. Type of an Arrow function that return void or nothing

 ```
 let myFunc:Function;